What Is Chip Dumping?

 There are two elements to this: preventing chip dumping from happening and detecting it if or when it does take place.

 To prevent chip dumping from happening, companies can put measures in place to detect high-risk customers.
-Due diligence procedures that include KYC verification checks can help to ensure customers are who they say they are.
+Due diligence procedures that include KYC onboarding can help to ensure customers are who they say they are.
 They are also key in identifying customers who may present more of a money laundering risk.

 Companies can also implement measures to detect chip dumping while it is taking place, for instance by flagging repeat losses to the same opponent or inconsistently sizeable bets.
 Fraudsters vary in the sophistication of their chip dumping approach, which can make some harder to detect than others.
 However, with the right combination of knowledge sharing and fraud prevention and detection tools, companies can put robust defenses in place.